What Does an Architect Do?

-At the first design meeting, you should be thinking big picture.
-“We take an extremely collaborative approach with our clients and find this to be at the heart of the design process,” says Sweeten architect Shannon.
-“We like to think of it as a conversation: our clients communicate their goals and intentions verbally and we communicate back through rendered images and drawings.
-We will revise and update our drawings as the conversation evolves until we arrive at a client-approved final design scheme.”
+At the first design meeting, think big picture.
+“Architects take an extremely collaborative approach with our clients and find this to be at the heart of the design process,” said Sweeten architect Shannon.
+“It’s a conversation: clients communicate their goals and intentions verbally.
+We respond with rendered images and drawings.
+Drawings are revised as the conversation evolves until we arrive at a client-approved final design scheme.”

 You’ll give feedback to your architect, and there will typically be another design meeting to refine the ideas that you liked the best.
 Depending on how prepared you are and how large your project is, this phase could range from 1–8 weeks.
-Matt, a Sweeten contractor with a design-build firm, tells us, “If they come with a mood board and desired aesthetic, the time can be cut down on conceptual design.
+Matt, a Sweeten general contractor with a design-build firm, said, “If they come with a mood board and desired aesthetic, the time can be cut down on conceptual design.
 It also depends on the project.
 Conceptual design for a loft apartment is going to be a quicker schedule, for example, than the time spent to conceptualize a four-story townhouse.”

-Once the plan begins to take a more concrete shape, your architect can create the schematic designs, which will contain detailed specifications about materials, assemblies, and finishes.
-While schematic designs are usually refined further throughout the process, a set (or multiple sets) may be created for submission to co-op/condo boards, as well as for city permits.
+Once the plan takes a more concrete shape, your architect creates the schematic designs.
+This contains details on materials, assemblies, and finishes.
+Schematic designs are usually refined further throughout the process.
+But a set (or multiple sets) may be created for submission to co-op/condo boards, as well as for city permits.

 Step 3b: Hiring a general contractor (1–2 weeks)

-The three of you will work together as a team, so it’s important to have a good rapport with both your architect and contractor—but it’s equally vital that the two of them have a positive working relationship.
-You do not want to end up being a mediator if they have disagreements.
-Sweeten can help by matching and creating your architect-contractor team from the start.
-“We often act as an intermediary between the contractor and owner,” explains Shannon.
-“We are not a party to the contract between the owner and contractor, which allows us to advocate for the client while speaking the language of construction with the contractor and help mediate if miscommunications occur.”
+The three of you will work together as a team, so it’s important to have a good rapport with both your architect and contractor.
+It’s equally vital that the two of them have a positive working relationship.
+You do not want to be a mediator if they have disagreements.
+Sweeten contractors can often refer you to architects they have worked with on past projects.

 Step 4: Construction administration